ThinkUpLLC/ThinkUp/docs/source/contribute/developers/timezones.rst

 As of beta 14, on every connection to the database, ThinkUp explicitly sets the database timezone to that value.
 Any date/times information for a given table should be stored in UTC as a `MySQL DATETIME field <http://dev.mysql.com/doc/refman/5.1/en/datetime.html>`_.
-When MySQL retrieves a date/time field value, it automatically converts it to the local time in that timezone
+ThinkUp adjusts for the users's timezone by using the #gmt_offset# token in SQL queries on select statements.